 Immediately following an incident, and later when you may find you need ongoing support and counseling, people on campus are ready to help.
 Whether you live off or on campus, you may call anyone at the university with whom you feel safe and comfortable.
-If you wish to speak to someone who is confidential, you may contact the Relationship and Sexual Violence Prevention Center at (314) 935-3445 (or through the counselor on call at (314) 935-6666 or through SARAH at (314) 935-8080, or WUPD) or any of the medical or mental health providers at SHS at (314) 935-6666, or you may contact student groups SARAH at (314) 935-8080 or Uncle Joe's at (314) 935-5099.
+If you wish to speak to someone who is confidential, you may contact the Relationship and Sexual Violence Prevention Center at (314) 935-3445 (rsvpcenter@ wustl.edu) or afterhours through Timley Care, SARAH (during the academic year) at (314) 935-8080, or WUPD) or any of the medical or mental health providers at (314) 935-6666.
+You may also contact student groups SARAH at (314) 935-8080 or Uncle Joe's at (314) 935-5099.
 Do not feel that you have to go through this experience alone.